YaroslavSulyma/LetsDrink/README.md

 A simple project that will show a list of cocktails and instructions for their preparation
 ***

 --!This is my training project.
-Please send your suggestions and comments!--
+Please send your suggestions and comments to my telegram @YaroslavSulyma!--